In this half of the two-part series, we’ve chosen our favorite magical discussions on such workplace challenges as:

 –Brittney Van Matre, former Director of Workplace Strategy and Operations at Nike (Episode 21)

-Turning to recruitment, Head of Real Estate EMEA at Philips, Roel Stroeken (Episode 5), wanted a crystal ball to show him where future talent pools would be located as an insight for adjusting footprint strategy.
+Turning to recruitment, Head of Real Estate EMEA at Philips, Roel Stroeken (Episode 5 on how to improve employee experience), wanted a crystal ball to show him where future talent pools would be located as an insight for adjusting footprint strategy.
 Roel believes Philips is already quite good at this, but feels being able to anticipate geographical shifts ten years into the future would really be an asset for every large company operating globally.
 Especially for companies like his transitioning away from blue-collar, manufacturing people to workers skilled in health care solutions software.